TAP-GGC/GestureControl/README.md

 ## :mag_right: Similar Projects

-If you're interested in more workshops that utilize AI, check it out [AI Diva]([https://github.com/TAP-GGC/NinjaTurtles](https://tapggc.org/projects/2025/spring/ai-diva/))!
+If you're interested in more workshops that utilize AI, check it out [AI Diva]([https://github.com/TAP-GGC/NinjaTurtles](https://tapggc.org/projects/2025/spring/ai-diva/)!

 ## :computer: Technology
-<i> Replace Scratch with whatever technology you're using and make sure to have a logo of that technology uploaded to the technology folder within the media folder. </i>
 <!-- be sure to use the alt text feature in case anybody viewing your repo is using  screen reader! you want your workshop to be as accessible as possible -->
 <p align="center">
   <img alt="PyCharm Logo" src = "media/technology/pycharm.png" width="200" height="200"/>